WLAN-Pi/wlanpi-webui/CONTRIBUTING.md

    fix your problem.
 If we ask you to clarify these and you never respond, we will close your issue without fixing it.

-## Code Contributions

 ### Development Environment

 Use whatever you want to develop.

 Need help?
 Consider using PyCharm or Visual Studio Code with the official Python and Pylance extensions from Microsoft (recommended).

-### Before You Start

-To increase the chances of Pull Request (PR) approval, first, talk to one of the core [WLAN Pi](https://github.com/WLAN-Pi/) [team members](https://github.com/orgs/WLAN-Pi/people).

-Aligning your ideas with the project team (prior to doing the work) will save everybody's time.

 ### Pull Requests